Spider basics, body, behavior

 Close up of the large fangs of a spider in the infraorder Araneomorphae, showing their transverse position.

-The fangs of spiders in infraorder Araneomorphae move transversely (Liji Jinaraj / Flickr) (CC Lic.)
+Spiders in the infraorder Araneomorphae have fangs that move transversely (Liji Jinaraj / Flickr) (CC BY-SA 2.0)

 Pedipalps

 Pedipalps are two segmented appendages at the front of the prosoma.
-They’re located between the chelicerae and the first pair of legs and are usually shorter than the legs (although they can be easily mistake for them).
+They’re located between the chelicerae and the first pair of legs.
+They’re usually shorter than the legs (although they can be easily mistaken for them).
 Spiders use them like arms to hold prey.
 Males also use them during mating.
 You can often identify an adult male because he’ll have bulbous tips on his pedipalps.

 Eyes

 Located above the mouthparts are the eyes, usually four pairs, positioned symmetrically.
 Like those of a human, spider eyes have a curved cornea and a lens, but the focus is fixed, so their vision isn’t as good.
 It’s believed that at least some species have color vision.
-A few families have only three pairs, and some primitive groups, such as cave spiders that live in the dark, have anywhere from eight pairs down to two, and very little vision.
+A few families have only three pairs, and some primitive groups, such as cave spiders that live in the dark, have anywhere from two to eight pairs and very little vision.
 One cave species, Sinopoda scurion, has lost its eyes altogether.
-Different families have different eye patterns—there are dozens of them—and they’re pretty interesting.
+Different families have different eye patterns—dozens of them—and they’re pretty interesting.
 Notice the extreme difference between the two spiders below:

 Close up of a crab spider, showing the positioning of its eight eyes